josephvandegrift/pcmh/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# pcmh.qa
+# pcmh

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of pcmh.qa is to automate the PCMH Report QA.
+The goal of pcmh is to automate the PCMH Report QA.

 ## Installation